 The more scientists and therapists study trauma, the more they understand how natural disasters, domestic violence, illness or injury, and the death of a loved one can cause emotional trauma.
 Unfortunately, a lack of education and accessible trauma therapy treatment programs keep many people from getting the help they need to recover and thrive.
 If you or someone in your life is struggling with the effects of trauma, we can help.

-A Better State believes in uncovering and treating the root causes of trauma, substance abuse, addiction, and mental health disorders.
+A Better State believes in uncovering and treating the root causes of trauma, substance abuse, addiction, and mental health conditions.
 With a holistic approach, our trauma-informed intensive outpatient programs (IOPs) and partial hospitalization programs (PHPs) help clients across New Hampshire with therapies including:

 - Cognitive-behavioral therapy (CBT)